Ukrsotsbank: Ukrsotsbank

 On 11 January 2016 UniCredit Group sold Ukrsotsbank to ABH Holdings, a subsidiary of Alfa Group.
 In exchange, UniCredit acquired 9.9% stake of ABH Holdings.

 In October 2019 Ukrsotsbank was fully merged with Alfa-Bank (Ukraine), who became the "full successor of all rights and obligations of Ukrsotsbank with respect to its clients, partners and counterparties."
+In September 2019 Ukrsotsbank shareholders had approved this merger with Alfa-Bank.